May AJ Page-Never Forgotten

 So if you are still following…Wow!
 Thanks for being here!!
 Not really sure how often I will be posting, but this will be mainly where I will be sharing anything “crafty” that I’m doing.
 Maybe I can inspire someone to use their own crafty stash?
 Hope you can join the fun with me here too! 🙂

-I’m starting with a couple of Summer classes that I just recently completed with Taylored Expressions.
+I’m starting with a couple of summer classes that I just recently completed with Taylored Expressions.
 She did a class earlier this month with a set of 4 completed cards using similar style products for each class.
 The first one was called the “Gifted” class:

 The top left card was used with a watercolor wash for the background.
 There’s a cover plate die that cuts out all those presents which I used on the card below that one to arrange over the sponged square area.
 The cards on the right side were both ink blended with the bottom right card using a stencil.
 I’ve also added some sparkle with a glitter brush pen and some glossy accents to the die cut “YAY!” lettering.
 Envelopes with seals were also included with this class set which you can see on the far right of the photo.
 I always need birthday cards, so these will work out great!